 - Sierra Nevada Chico CA – Estate Homegrown Harvest Ale (uses hops and barley from their own fields), Northern Hemisphere Harvest (uses hops from the Yakima Valley in WA that are picked, shipped and used all in the same day)

 - Victory Brewing Co.
-Downingtown, PA – Harvest Ale and Harvest Pils (uses hops from upstate NY, picked and used within hours) Check out the great video on process.
+Downingtown, PA – Harvest Ale and Harvest Pils (uses hops from upstate NY, picked and used within hours)

 - Empire Brewing Co.
 Syracuse, NY – Harvest Ale (also uses NY wet hops freshly picked)

 - Great Divide Denver CO – Fresh Hop (hops shipped overnight from the Pacific Northwest)

 - Sixpoint Brooklyn, NY – Autumnation (wet hops shipped from Yakima Valley)

 - Weyerbacher Brewing Co.
 Easton, PA – Harvest Ale (wet hops from their own field)

 - Sierra Nevada – Southern Hemisphere Harvest – These hops come from New Zealand and are picked in March, the harvest season there, dried immediately and left whole cone for brewing.
 Celebration Ale – Like the Southern Hemisphere, they use freshly picked hops that are dried and shipped immediately from the Yakima Valley for use.